“Church Councils,” Topics and Questions (2023)

 The purpose of Church councils is to seek and obtain divine revelation.
 Church councils are an environment where we can receive inspiration to make decisions, better serve individuals and families, and plan and coordinate the work of the Church.

 The leader of the council does not decide how to resolve a question until he or she has heard the discussion.
-The leader “encourages discussion without dominating it” and “asks questions and may ask particular council members for their suggestions.”
-The leader “listens carefully before making a decision.
-These discussions should foster a spirit of inspiration” (Handbook 2, 4.6.1).
-After counseling with the group, the leader, following the inspiration of the Spirit, may make a decision or propose a course of action for the council to consider.
+The leader “encourages discussion among all council members, asking questions and seeking ideas.”
+The leader listens carefully before making a decision.
+“The decision should be informed by the discussion and confirmed by the Spirit.”5 After counseling with the group, the leader, following the inspiration of the Spirit, may make a decision or propose a course of action for the council to consider.

 When considering sensitive needs or questions, council members are cautious not to discuss personal details.
 Some matters are best left for confidential conversations with leaders.

 Councils seek to be unified in their decisions.6 “Sometimes council members may have unsettled feelings about an important decision.
 When this happens, the leader may wait for another meeting to consider the matter further and seek spiritual confirmation and unity.”7